Feyerabend/bb/workbook/ch05/parsers/README.md

 ## Parsers Overview

+Parsers represent a broad and foundational area within computer science and related disciplines, having evolved significantly over time.
+In this discussion, we focus on a select aspect of their [history](HISTORY.md), highlighting their application and relevance, particularly in the context of computer languages.

 Production rules are the formal constructs in a grammar that define the syntactic structure of a language.
 They specify how symbols in the language can be generated or replaced during parsing.
 Each production rule maps a non-terminal symbol to a sequence of terminal and/or non-terminal symbols, describing a valid